flatcar-archive/flatcar-docs/os/registry-authentication.md

 ## Copying the config file with a Container Linux Config

-[Container Linux Configs][cl-configs] can be used to provision a Flatcar Linux node on first boot.
+[Container Linux Configs][cl-configs] can be used to provision a Flatcar Container Linux node on first boot.
 Here we will use it to copy registry authentication config files to their appropriate destination on disk.
 This provides immediate access to your private Docker Hub and Quay image repositories without the need for manual intervention.
-The same Container Linux Config file can be used to copy registry auth configs onto an entire cluster of Flatcar Linux nodes.
+The same Container Linux Config file can be used to copy registry auth configs onto an entire cluster of Flatcar Container Linux nodes.

-Here is an example of using a Container Linux Config to write the .docker/config.json registry auth configuration file mentioned above to the appropriate path on the Flatcar Linux node:
+Here is an example of using a Container Linux Config to write the .docker/config.json registry auth configuration file mentioned above to the appropriate path on the Flatcar Container Linux node:

 ```yaml
 storage: